 Fundraising and Supporting Candidates

 SSFs may support and make contributions to individual candidates and their campaign committees, subject to FEC limits.
 Though political activities generally are reserved to the SSF, FEC regulations allow credit unions to pay certain costs associated with fundraising events.
 In the event a credit union is permitted to host a fundraising event and the cost of the event exceeds one-third of the amount raised in contributions, the SSF may have to reimburse the credit union for the difference.
 11 C.F.R.
 114.5(b)(2).

 FEC regulations rarely allow credit unions to participate directly in partisan politics; political activity is generally performed by an SSF.
 It is important to note NCUA does not have jurisdiction over FECA issues.
-For further information, we suggest you contact: the Office of General Counsel, Federal Election Commission, 999 E Street, NW, Washington, DC 20463, telephone: (800) 424- 9530, or online at www.fec.gov (opens new window).
+For further information, we suggest you contact: the Office of General Counsel, Federal Election Commission, 999 E Street, NW, Washington, DC 20463, telephone: (800) 424- 9530, or online at www.fec.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Please refer to the FEC “Campaign Guide for Corporations and Labor Organizations,” available on FEC’s website.
 You may also wish to consult the Pennsylvania Credit Union League regarding state election rules.